zuozhenggh/learning-library/developer-library/microservices-unified-observability/configure-alert-channel/configure-alert-channel.md

      ![](images/clickaddchannel.png " ")

-   Name the channel, select `Slack` from the dropdown, and select `Optional Slack Settings`
+   Name the channel, select `Slack` from the dropdown

      ![](images/newslackalertchannel.png " ")

-   Select `Every Channel Member` from the `Mention Chanell` dropdown, and paste the Webhook URL in the appropriate textfield.
+   Select `Optional Slack Settings` and then select `Every Channel Member` from the `Mention Channel` dropdown, and paste the Webhook URL in the appropriate textfield.

      ![](images/optionalslackchannelsettings.png " ")